 Cut or Bitten Tongue, Lip, or Cheek

 Clean the area that’s bleeding gently with a clean cloth, or swish your mouth with warm salt water.
 Place a cold compress on the area to minimize swelling.
-If there’s significant bleeding or the bleeding doesn’t stop after 10-15 minutes, see your dentist or head to the hospital Emergency Department right away.
+If there’s significant bleeding or the bleeding doesn’t stop after 10-15 minutes, see your emergency dentist or head to the hospital Emergency Department right away.

 Sometimes stitches may be necessary.
 You will minimize your risk of infection and improve the outcome by seeking care quickly.